lbryio/lbry.tech/documents/resources/schema.md

 ### [Signature](https://github.com/lbryio/lbryschema/blob/master/lbryschema/proto/signature.proto)

-Publishing a claim to a channels simply means that the claim is signed using the private key for a channel.
+Publishing a claim to a channel simply means that the claim is signed using the private key for a channel.
 This is done by including a Signature field in a Claim:

 ```protobuf
 message Signature {